khandakerrahin/khandakerrahin/README.md

-<h1 align="center">Hi 👋, I'm Shaker Mahmud Khandaker</h1>
+<h1 align="left">Hi 👋, I'm Shaker Mahmud Khandaker</h1>
-<h2 align="center"><a href="https://www.khandakerrahin.com/" target="blank">khandakerrahin.com</a></h2>
+<h2 align="left"><a href="https://www.khandakerrahin.com/" target="blank">khandakerrahin.com</a></h2>

-<h3 align="center">A Data Science student with 3 years of experience in Software Development, passionate about exploring new technology and love to compose music.
+<h3 align="left">A Data Science student with 3 years of experience in Software Development, passionate about exploring new technology and love to compose music.
 I am inquisitive about this universe's mysteries, which I want to unravel through my work and even take it a step further by contributing in the field to understand the universe a bit better.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=khandakerrahin&label=Profile%20views&color=0e75b6&style=flat" alt="khandakerrahin" /> </p>